Once upon a time, when I worked in corporate, a more senior colleague told me a story that has stuck with me for years.

 As a child of a divorced family, I’ve always grown up brutally aware that many relationships don’t last forever.
 Business is no different.
 In many cases when I work with firms, some of the most obvious and damaging issues aren’t about pricing or marketing or systems or even staffing.
 Often the most poisonous thing in a business can be the venom of a soured partnership.

-Someone with a specific set of values may find themselves (at least in the early days) unchallenged by another persons opposing values, until a key event comes along which puts them in clear confrontation.
+Someone with a specific set of values may find themselves (at least in the early days) unchallenged by another person opposing values until a key event comes along which puts them in a clear confrontation.

 So, what can you do to avoid it?
 And, if the time has come, what can do you to extract yourself from the situation without it coming to hardcore unpleasantness?

 To begin with, realise that communication is king.

 - No matter how agreeable your future partner may seem, do your background checks.
 Speak to those who’ve worked with them before.